 Overall, RAID 5 and SHR are very similar and RAID 6 and SHR-2 are very similar (we will look at the differences below).
 RAID 5/SHR allows you to have one hard drive fail while maintaining the integrity of the data, while RAID 6/SHR-2 allows you to have two drives fail.
 If you have a two-bay NAS, using RAID 1 is a good option, but please keep in mind that you will only have one drive of usable space.

 Difference Between RAID 5 and SHR (SHR vs. RAID)

 RAID 5 is extremely simple.
 The total storage space will be determined by the drive that has the least storage space.
 We will look at this example below:

 In this example, you have 30 TB of total space, however, you will have 12TB of usable space in RAID 5.
 4TB will be saved for redundancy and 16TB in total will be unused (as you are using two, 12TB drives but also using two 4TB drives).
 Once again, this is because the drive with the least storage space will be used, and one drive will be reserved for redundancy.

 I like using this example because from a usable-space perspective, you’ll have the exact same totals as simply using the first two 12TB drives in an SHR array.
 However, using SHR with the drive totals above will give you 20TB of usable space and 12TB of redundancy.

 The example above is from Synology’s website using the Synology RAID Calculator.

-Thank you for reading the tutorial.
-If you have any questions, feel free to leave them in the comment section of the YouTube video above!
+Thank you for reading the tutorial on the Synology RAID Calculator.
+If you have any questions on the Synology RAID Calculator, feel free to leave them in the comment section of the YouTube video above!